Our Morristown DUI Lawyer Explains Your Rights

 If the police ask you to take a breath test (the Alcotest or “breathalyzer”) after stopping you on suspicion of driving under the influence (DUI), can you refuse?
-In New Jersey, the answer is, “No.” Under New Jersey’s law of “implied consent,” refusing to take a breath test when lawfully asked to do so is a stand-alone offense, which means that you can be penalized for your “DUI refusal” even if you are not actually guilty of DUI.
+In New Jersey, the answer is “No.” Under New Jersey’s law of “implied consent,” refusing to take a breath test when lawfully asked to do so is a stand-alone offense, which means that you can be penalized for your “DUI refusal” even if you are not actually guilty of drunk driving.

-Did you refuse a breath test in Morristown, NJ?
-If so, here is what you need to know:
+Did you refuse a breath test in Morristown?
+If so, here is what your Morristown DWI attorney will discuss with you.

 In order for New Jersey’s implied consent law to apply, the arresting officer must have “reasonable grounds” to believe that you are guilty of DUI.
 Section 39:4-50.2 of the New Jersey Statutes states:

 “Any person who operates a motor vehicle on any public road, street or highway or quasi-public area in [New Jersey] shall be deemed to have given his consent to the taking of samples of his breath . . . to determine the content of alcohol in his blood; provided, however, that the taking of samples is made in accordance with the provisions of this act and at the request of a police officer who has reasonable grounds to believe that such person has been operating a motor vehicle [while intoxicated or under the influence of alcohol].”

 Lack of “reasonable grounds” is one of several potential defenses to a DUI refusal.
 To determine whether you can challenge the justification for the officer’s request for a breath sample, you should write down as many details of your arrest as you can remember to share with your Morristown DUI lawyer.

 The Arresting Officer Must Advise You of Your Rights